-Objective ICT-2009.7.3 ICT for Governance and Policy Modelling
+Objective ICT-2009.7.3 ICT for Governance and Policy Modelling a) Governance and Participation Toolbox

-Advanced tools embodying structural, organisational and new governance models to empower and engage all types of societal groups and communities, enable them to exploit mass cooperation platforms and allow governments to incorporate their input.
+Advanced tools embodying structural, organisational and new governance models to empower and engage all types of societal groups and communities, enable them to utilise mass cooperation platforms and allow governments to incorporate their input while safeguarding against misuse.
 These tools will enable the creation, learning, sharing and tracking of group knowledge that cuts across language and cultural interpretation.
 They should also facilitate transparency and tracking of inputs to the policy making process.
 The toolbox must include security, identity and access controls to ensure privacy and, where appropriate, the delineation of constituency domains according to the specific needs of government applications.